mapperr/trk/README.md

     (tag and value can contain only letters, numbers, undescores '_' and dashes '-', without blank spaces). those tags will result in the reports as additional aggregates or can be used by external integrations.

+filtering:
+    the l[ist] and r[eport] commands optionally take a grep pattern or a date arg as input. the grep pattern is obviously grep-compatible a regex.
+    The date arg is a value that is a valid 'date' command specification: something like yesterday, 7 days ago, etc. trk tries to be smart, e.g.: if the date arg contains 'month', then it adjust the resulting filter to grep the entire month.

 env vars:
     - TRK_DEBUG: set it to whatever value to show debug informations [default: unset, cur: unset]
     - TRK_FILE: the trk file you are working on [default: /home/mapperr/.trkfile, cur: /home/mapperr/src/git.sr.ht/~mapperr/timetracking/trkfile]